alice-doc/alice-analysis-tutorial/building/build.md

 _⚠️  It is recommended to run the first O2 build without the tests enabled to let it complete.
 You will not have to rerun it from scratch because of test failures like this._

-Using the combinations above in an [alidock environment](https://github.com/alidock/alidock/wiki) or on CentOS 7 will make aliBuild automatically download the precompiled binaries for almost all packages.
+Using the combinations above on CentOS 7 will make aliBuild automatically download the precompiled binaries for almost all packages.

 {% callout "AliPhysics with ROOT 6 and the Grid" %}
 The command above will produce AliPhysics with ROOT 6 as a dependency.
 When using this version, you